 - Extent that custodial parent’s income or employment will be enhanced

 - Quality of relationship between child and each parent

 - Child’s Ties to present community and extended family in present community

 - Affect of move on antagonizing any hostilities between the parents

 - Parent’s living conditions and employment opportunities if move allowed

 - Impact on the non-custodial parent’s time with the child

-A Note on Kidnapping/Child Abduction as relates to child custody
+A Note on Kidnapping/Child Abduction as relates to Nebraska Child Custody laws

 If a person abducts a child for purposes of terrorizing the child or another person (such as the other parent) or holds the child for ransom or a reward, the person can be charged with kidnapping.
 Neb.
 Rev. Stat.
 Section.
 28-313.
 Kidnapping is a serious felony offense.
 Depending on when and whether the child is safely released, the person charged with kidnapping could face up to life in prison.
 Neb.
 Rev. Stat.
 Section 28-313 and Neb.
 Rev. Stat.
 Section 28-105.